-- Sept.
-8, 2020: Online education classes for K-9 students began, which was a delayed start for these students. - Aug.
-28- Sept.
-4, 2020: - Online registrations have been confirmed with school principals.
+September 8, 2020: Online education classes for K-9 students begin, which is a delayed start for these students.

+August 28- September 4, 2020:

-- Mr. Evan Holstein, acting school principal of GSACRD Online Pathway will be available for questions about K-9 online education. - Online teachers will contact parents to share details about school start-up (schedules, routines, where and how to access materials). - Online students do not start school until Sept.
-8, unless they are in high school.
+- Online registrations have been confirmed with school principals. - Mr. Evan Holstein, acting school principal, GSACRD Online Pathway will be available for questions about K-9 online education.
+Email: eholstein@gsacrd.ab.ca Phone: 780-459-6616. - Online teachers will contact parents to share details about school start-up (schedules, routines, where and how to access materials). - Online students do not come to school until September 8th unless they are in high school.

-• Pre-Kindergarten programs
+Pre-Kindergarten programs

-- Aug.
-31 Sept.
-4, 2020: Pre-Kindergarten Family Orientation Meetings The teacher will contact the family to set up a time. - Sept.
-8 9, 2020: Staggered entry - o Sept.
-10, 2020: All children attend school
+- August 31 September 4: Pre-Kindergarten Family Orientation Meetings The Pre-Kindergarten teacher will contact the family with a time.

+- September 8 & 9: Staggered Entry

+- September 10: All children attend.